 Cancer cells accommodate to hypoxic condition by converting their metabolism to the oxygen-independent system by mitochondria[11].
 Reductive carboxylation is induced in mitochondria under hypoxic condition, this feature is a driving force that maintains the viability by having tolerance about hypoxia[12,13].
 These specific regulations in mitochondrial metabolism cause multiple changes in the composition of electron transport chain complexes, which could decrease O2-dependent mitochondrial function, such as coupled metabolism with OXPHOS[14].
 However, this metabolic change does not represent a complete loss of mitochondrial function.
-Instead of OXPHOS which is referred to as the TCA cycle, mitochondria carry out cancer-specific metabolism adapting to the hypoxic condition for cancer survival[6].
-Point mutations in isocitrate dehydrogenase 1 (IDH1) and IDH2 involve the production of d-2‑hydroxyglutarate (2HG) which is an inhibitor of α-ketoglutarate (α-KG)-dependent dioxygenase[15].
-Since α-KG-dependent dioxygenase is involved in the oxygen-sensing pathway that mediates the destabilization of hypoxia-inducible factor (HIF), abnormal state of mitochondrial IDH and 2HG contributes to the HIF stability and the transcriptional activation for expression of cancer favorable factors, such as vascular endothelial growth factor and GLUT[16].
-In addition, cancer favorable mitochondria can lead to lipid synthesis, amino acid synthesis, and nucleotide synthesis critical for cancer survival[17].
+Instead of OXPHOS, which is referred to as the tricarboxylic acid cycle, mitochondria carry out cancer-specific metabolism adapting to the hypoxic condition for cancer survival[6].
+Point mutations in isocitrate dehydrogenase 1 (IDH1) and IDH2 involve the production of d-2‑hydroxyglutarate (2HG), which is an inhibitor of α-ketoglutarate-dependent dioxygenase[15].
+Since α-ketoglutarate-dependent dioxygenase is involved in the oxygen-sensing pathway that mediates the destabilization of hypoxia-inducible factor, the abnormal state of mitochondrial IDH and 2HG contributes to hypoxia-inducible factor stability and the transcriptional activation for expression of cancer favorable factors, such as vascular endothelial growth factor and GLUT[16].

+Cancer favorable mitochondria can lead to lipid synthesis, amino acid synthesis, and nucleotide synthesis critical for cancer survival[17].
 These diverse syntheses depend on the reverse metabolism of glutamine in cancer favorable mitochondria, and it replenishes the biosynthetic precursors[18].
 Glutaminase catalyzes the conversion of glutamine to glutamate in a pathway involved in producing citrate[19].
 Since glutaminase 1 is a source of 2HG production by mutated IDH1, it mediates the entry of glutamine into mitochondria and can thus enhance the proliferation of cancer cells[16,17,19].
-Therefore, although mitochondria under hypoxic condition are a diminished function of energy metabolism, it should also be important to explore a variety of pathways that produce energy sources for cancer survival through changes in the cancer-specific metabolism in mitochondria by genetic variation or glutamine.
+Therefore, although mitochondria under hypoxic condition have a diminished function of energy metabolism, it should also be important to explore a variety of pathways that produce energy sources for cancer survival through changes in the cancer-specific metabolism in mitochondria by genetic variation or glutamine.

 TARGETABLE CANCER-SPECIFIC METABOLISM IN DMES